-- engage with us via third party social media sites.
+- engage with us via social media sites.

 The types of personal information we may collect directly from you include:

 - Basic User Information: such as your name, email address, postal address, phone number, company or employer name, job title or position, username or user ID.
 We may also collect your drivers' license or hunting license when applying for a recreational lease;

-- Purchase Information: such as information about the products and services you purchase from us, purchasing authority, purchasing timeframe, and shipping, ordering, billing and other similar information;
+- Purchase Information: such as information about the Services you purchase from us, purchasing authority, purchasing timeframe, and shipping, ordering, billing and other similar information;

 - Job Application Information: such as resumes, work history, educational background, and job interest data.
 (Additional information for California job applicants can be found here, on the CCPA Job Applicant Notice);

 - Other Information: any other information you choose to provide (such as answers to survey questions).

 Personal Information We Automatically Collect When You Use Our Services